Out-of-date browser detected

 Our grantmaking in our Networks for School Improvement portfolio is currently focused on the following priorities.

-Our priority is to support the current NSI to meet the needs of their students and schools in this incredibly challenging time, as they work to improve on-track outcomes and build sustainable networked continuous improvement capacities in their schools and systems.
-The NSI Community of Practice, which brings together networks to learn with and from each other, is currently focused on providing additional support and resources relating to understanding student need and engaging student voice, centering equity, building more effective knowledge-management systems, and ways to engage systems leaders in the improvement work.
+Our priority is to support NSIs to meet the needs of their students and schools, as they work to improve on-track outcomes and build sustainable, networked continuous improvement capacities in their schools and systems.
+We do this through our NSI Community of Practice, which brings together networks to learn with and from each other.

 We are dedicated to deep, rigorous learning and sharing about this work.
 We want to make sure schools are getting the support they need right now, and to learn under what conditions school-based teams successfully work together as a network to apply the tenets of continuous improvement to boost on-track student outcomes for students, how data systems can be reoriented to support rapid-cycle classroom and school level improvement, and what capacities intermediaries need to be successful.

-The NSI are developing a collection of powerful and useful resources, and we will support them to continue to generate public goods and assets to share with the field.
-We are also deepening partnerships with organizations to develop resources for post-Covid recovery work in schools, along with more equity-focused tools and other supports.
+The NSI are developing a collection of powerful and useful resources, and we will support them to continue to generate tools and assets to share with the field.
+We are also deepening partnerships with organizations to develop resources for post-COVID-19 recovery work in schools, along with more equity-focused tools and other supports.